CLIFFORD, Samuel and NEVIN, Thomas, on tour, Bothwell 1874.

-The DOUGLAS STEWART FINE BOOKS catalogue listing for the stereograph, On Brown’s River mentions this article in the following comment:
+The DOUGLAS STEWART FINE BOOKS LTD HOBART BOOK FAIR was held on February 12-13, 2011 with three items on sale pertaining to Thomas J. Nevin’s commercial photography.
+Their catalogue listing for the stereograph, On Brown’s River mentions the blog article posted on this blog in the following comment:

 Stereoscopic albumen print photograph, early 1860s.
 Each image 80 x 80 mm.
 Printed label verso: Views in Tasmania.
 Bush Scenery.
 S. Clifford, Photographer, Hobart Town.
 Inscribed in ink in period hand verso: On Brown’s River.
 Samuel Clifford’s camera can clearly be seen to the right of the waterfall.

-As Kerry Williams has pointed out ( http://thomasnevin.wordpress.com/2012/05/06/samuel-clifford-thomas-nevin-and-two-cameras/ ) this image should possibly have a double attribution, as Thomas Nevin is known to have accompanied Clifford on photographic excursions and perhaps it was Nevin who photographed Clifford’s camera.
+As [this blog] has pointed out, this image should possibly have a double attribution, as Thomas Nevin is known to have accompanied Clifford on photographic excursions and perhaps it was Nevin who photographed Clifford’s camera.
 However, this begs the question: if Nevin (or another photographer) photographed Clifford’s camera, why did he not also photograph Clifford standing next to it?

-In response, Kerry Williams’ thoughts on the DSFB’s question:
+In response, [this blog]’s thoughts on the DSFB’s question:

-This photographer with a camera on Mt Wellington is thought to be Samuel Clifford.
-This image was scanned from Dan Sprod’s book of Victorian and Edwardian Photographs of Hobart; Sprod suggests the photographer pictured was Clifford, so who took the photograph?
-Again, it was probably Nevin.
+The photographer with a camera on kunanyi/Mt Wellington in this image is thought to be Samuel Clifford, published in Dan Sprod’s book of Victorian and Edwardian Photographs of Hobart (1977); Sprod suggests the photographer pictured was Clifford, so who took the photograph?
+Again, it was probably Clifford’s colleague Thomas J. Nevin.

 STEREOGRAPH of CLIFFORD’S CAMERA

 The first was this stereograph attributed to Samuel Clifford but ostensibly showing Clifford’s camera.
 Who took the photograph?
-Did Clifford carry two cumbersome cameras with him into this dense bush setting at Brown’s River, or was he accompanied – as so often he was around Tasmania – by Nevin?
-If so, the stereograph deserves the double attribution of Clifford & Nevin, an inscription which appears on several items also held in private collections.
+Did Clifford carry two cumbersome cameras with him into this dense bush setting at Brown’s River, or was he accompanied – as so often he was around Tasmania – by Thomas Nevin?
+If so, the stereograph deserves the double attribution of Clifford & Nevin, an inscription which appears on the verso of several stereographs and portraits held in both private and public collections.

 Below: Catalogue detail of image